manav13/Walmart-Movie-Theater-Task/README.md

 ## Summary:

-This algorithm arranges the seats for the customer such that the customer sattisfaction is received by allocating majority seats of the reservation together and maximizing theater utilisation.
+This algorithm arranges the seats for the customer such that the customer sattisfaction is received by allocating majority seats of the reservation together and maximizing theater utilization.

 ## Description:

-Given a theatre with seating capacity of 20 seats in each of the 10 rows (200 seats), the algorithm needs to assign seats to the customers to maximize theatre utilization and gurantees customer sattisfaction.
+Given a theatre with seating capacity of 20 seats in each of the 10 rows (200 seats), the algorithm needs to assign seats to the customers to maximize theatre utilization and gurantees customer satisfaction.

 ## Input: